 WHAT DOES IT COST?

-We do not not charge any family for conducting a search.
+We do not charge any family for searching.

 WHY WE SEARCH

-There are multiple reasons as to why we search for a missing person.
-But the biggest reason is because the person is missing, and possibly endangered.
+There are multiple reasons why we search for a missing person.
+But the biggest reason is that the person is missing and possibly endangered.

 Special Needs Patients: Many missing persons have mental disabilities that won't allow them to make rational or logical decisions, so it is urgent to locate those people safely.